Conquian: Play

 After the deal, the dealer turns up the top card from the remainder of the deck to begin the discard pile.
 The non-dealer then has the option to take the first card, but must use it immediately (with at least two hand-cards) to make a meld.
 If the non-dealer does not want the card, the dealer has the option to pick it up and use it for his meld.
 If neither player wants the first card, the non-dealer takes the first card from the draw pile and may use it immediately to meld or discard it.
 The pick up may not be added to the hand cards.
 If either player makes a valid meld with it, that player must discard one card from his hand.
 The other player may then choose this card or draw another from the pile.

 So whoever turns from the pile has first choice of the card turned, and must either meld it, extend one of his existing melds with it, or pass.
 If both players pass, the second turns it down and draws next.

 Melding

-In melding, a player may "borrow" cards from his or her other melds to help create new ones, provided that those thereby depleted are not reduced to less than valid three-card melds.
+In melding, a player may "borrow" cards from their other melds to help create new ones, provided that those thereby depleted are not reduced to less than valid three-card melds.
 After melding, the player's discard becomes available to the opponent, who may then either meld it or turn it down and make the next draw.